 For each of the properties displayed, we have included information regarding the acquisition of the property and whether the property is open to the public.
 If you are interested in seeing pictures from many of the different preserves, please visit the SLT Photo Gallery.
-All photographs were taken by Board Member Marian Howell.
+All photographs were taken by Marian Howell.

 When visiting our properties please be mindful of the plants and animals that inhabit these places, and make sure to wear appropriate clothing and shoes while walking in the woods.
 Please remember to apply insect repellent with DEET to prevent tick and mosquito bites while visiting our properties.
 For more information on ticks click here.

-As part of the connection between land protection and water quality, the Sippican Lands Trust has posted information about water quality for those properties with trails near bodies of water monitored by the Buzzards Bay Coalition Baywatch Volunteer Program.
+As part of the connection between land protection and water quality, the Sippican Lands Trust has posted information about water quality for those properties with trails near bodies of water monitored by the Buzzards Bay Coalition Baywatcher Volunteer Program.
 The following SLT properties listed below have links to water quality information from nearby monitoring locations managed by the Buzzards Bay Coalition and their volunteers:

 - Brainard Marsh (Outer Weweantic River)